How I became— “Ruled By Bananas!”

 “But what do we do?”
 I asked my husband.
 His reply changed my life.
 “You don’t have to go back to work, you know.
 My mom stayed home with us, and it was great.”

 I hope you will keep visiting me and learn more of how I handled this complete change in course.
 It was not easy.
-Growing up in a society that tells us to work and have kids brainwashes us in a way to make us feel inadequate if we are not earning our own money.
-My blog is going to go battle against that.
+Growing up in a society telling us “we must work even if we have kids” brainwashes us into making us feel inadequate, less-than, or not enough if we are not earning our own money.
+My writing is going to go battle against that.

 When they come to interview me for my 100th Birthday ask me if I have any regrets, I will say NO WAY.
 If I had not made this choice, I can guarantee you that would not be the same answer.